 Noko is a binge-eater, she suffers from major depression due to crippling insecurity issues and the stress of being bullied at work.
 To cope with her depressive episodes she eats and eats and continues to eat until she can forget everything.
 As Noko’s binge eating spirals out of control so too does her weight, which makes her feel even more insecure about her body.
 Noko is trapped in a vicious cycle of shame over her body and gorging herself.
 She is emotionally dependent on her boyfriend, Saitou, who is manipulative and uses her.

 Already suffering from binge-eating disorder, Noko decides to lose weight to solve her problems with other people.
 In her frenzy she becomes bulimic.
 In Clothes Called Fat is by no means an easy read – it tackles eating disorders with brutal honesty.
-It shows that eating disorders aren’t simply dieting, but are actually a severe mental illness that can quickly turn deadly and destroy the lives of those suffering from them.
+It shows that eating disorders aren’t simply dieting, but are actually severe mental illnesses that can quickly turn deadly and destroy the lives of those suffering from them.
 Having struggled with eating disorders all of my life, this manga really struck a chord with me.

 “You blame others for you gaining weight, but that’s your body we’re talking about here.”

 I think I would have liked this manga more if certain characters and plot points weren’t so absurd.
 There is a clear antagonist that’s just out to make the main character’s life miserable and the plot with her is just so over the top it borders on not being believable.
 Side characters like Tabata and Fujimoto are almost comical and serve strange purposes in the story.
 I understand why some of these characters were introduced, as anyone losing weight will know there will always be mixed reactions from other people.
 There are those that will be discouraging of a person’s weight loss for various selfish reasons such as insecurity, a fetish, and in worse cases to keep someone down so that they can feel superior.